123git2020/MixText/README.md

 We utilize [pygtrans](https://pypi.org/project/pygtrans/) which is a translation library using google translate to perform back translation on the training dataset.
 Please refer to `./data/AG_News/back_translate.ipynb` for details.

-Here, we have put two examples of back translated data, `de_1.pkl and ru_1.pkl`, in `./data/yahoo_answers_csv/` as well.
-You can directly use them for Yahoo Answers or generate your own back translated data followed the `./data/yahoo_answers_csv/back_translate.ipynb`.
+Here, we have put two examples of back translated data, `zh_back.pkl`, in `./data/AG_News/` as well.
+You can directly use them for Yahoo Answers or generate your own back translated data followed the `./data/AG_News/back_translate.ipynb`.